Budgeting Counterfactual for Offline RL: Experiments

 We evaluate our~\algname~algorithm against prior offline RL methods on the OpenAI gym MuJoCo tasks and AntMaze tasks in the D4RL benchmark~\cite{fu2020d4rl}.
 We compare the SAC-style and TD3-style implementation of~\algname~with state-of-the-art offline RL algorithms, studying the effectiveness of budgeting counterfactual in offline RL.
 Our experiment results also reveal that behavior cloning with only one strategic counterfactual decision still work surprisingly well on MuJoCo tasks.
 Finally, we study the value of our dynamic programming methods on where to spend the counterfactual budget.

 \textbf{Baselines.} We compared~\algname~with regularized methods (policy and/or value regularization) based on SAC and TD3: CQL~\cite{kumarConservativeQLearningOffline2020}, CDC~\cite{fakoor2021continuous}, TD3+BC~\cite{fujimoto2021minimalist}.
-Besides regularized methods, we also compare with one-step RL method~\cite{brandfonbrener2021offline} and IQL~\cite{kostrikov2021implicit} as other state-of-the-art algorithms, and behavior cloning as imitation learning baseline.
+Besides regularized methods, we also compare with one-step RL method~\cite{brandfonbrener2021offline} and IQL~\cite{kostrikov2021implicit} as other state-of-the-art model-free offline RL methods, RAMBO~\cite{rigter2022rambo} and ARMOR~\cite{xie2022armor} as state-of-the-art in model-based offline RL, and behavior cloning, behavior cloning on the top $10\%$ data, and decision transformer as imitation learning baselines.
 This covers a set of strong offline RL baselines.
-We are interested in both studying the effectiveness of counterfactual budget ideas in contrast to the closest regularized methods, as well as other state-of-the-art offline RL methods.
+We are interested in both studying the effectiveness of counterfactual budget ideas in contrast to the closest regularized methods and state-of-the-art offline RL methods.
+We present a set of representative and the most performant offline RL baselines in this section, and defers the comparison against more offline RL baselines results to the Appendix due to the limit of space.

 \textbf{Benchmark.} We report the results of \algname~together with baselines on 9 OpenAI gym MuJoCo tasks and 6 AntMaze tasks in D4RL.
 The gym MuJoCo tasks consist of the v2 version of medium, medium-reply, and medium-expert datasets in halfcheetah, walker2d, and hopper.
 MuJoCo tasks generally prefer imitation-type algorithm, as it contains a large portion of near-optimal trajectories.
 The 6 AntMaze tasks are considered harder tasks for offline RL as they contain very few or no near-optimal trajectories, and many previous methods lack performance reports on these tasks.
 We exclude the random datasets in MuJoCo tasks as they are not less discriminating and none of the offline RL algorithms learns a meaningful policy there.
 We exclude expert datasets in MuJoCo tasks since they can be solved simply by behavior cloning and mismatches the consideration in most offline RL algorithm designs.